ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/05-design-ideation.md

 ## 5. Ideation Process

 On September 24, 2026, Group 202 met virtually using FaceTime.
-The full team - Branden, Sidra, Brendan, and Zander - participated.
+The full team participated.
 The group unanimously selected Google Docs as the shared tool for collecting and organizing ideas.

 The session began with a review of the team's earlier User Needs and Benchmarking and Product Requirements work.
-The team used the stated priorities, the rankings from those assignments, and the frequency of user-review comments to decide where to spend the most brainstorming effort.
+The team used the stated priorities, the rankings from those assignments, and the frequency of user review comments to decide where to spend the most brainstorming effort.
 Because accurate sensing, display readability, power regulation, subsystem communication, and basic outdoor protection were the highest-priority areas, the team generated the greatest number of alternatives around those functions.
 More complex additions were preserved as possibilities but were not allowed to distract from the core requirements.

 Next, the team discussed possible categories and agreed on functional groupings.
 Ideas were recorded without criticism so that conventional, unconventional, and incremental options could all be captured.
 For example, the need to measure light produced ideas involving sensor selection, automatic ranging, optical windows, diffusers, warnings, and display behavior.
 The need to communicate with other PCBs produced alternatives involving analog inputs, digital inputs, UART, message formats, checksums, and data-ready signals.

 After the initial 100 ideas were recorded, the team reorganized them by intended function.
 No ideas were deleted.
 Each participant independently highlighted preferred features in a different color.
 The team then reviewed the ideas one at a time; each person explained the reasoning behind their choices, and the group discussed feasibility, importance, cost, testability, and compatibility with the required system.
 The group reached a unanimous decision on the top three ideas in each category.
 This discussion also led to refinements, including a mesh filter behind the ventilation openings to keep debris out while maintaining airflow.

-Finally, the team recombined the strongest features into three different full-device concepts.
+Finally, the team recombined the strongest features into three different fulldevice concepts.
 Brendan's concept prioritizes a polished outdoor wall/pole mount with strong weather protection and a clear user interface.
 Branden's concept prioritizes modular construction, a compact battery system, and flexible wall installation.
 Zander's concept prioritizes isolated sensor chambers, threaded PCB mounting points, and a clearly annotated CAD enclosure.
 Comparing these alternatives makes the tradeoffs visible without discarding features that may be useful during later development.